docpad-archive/documentation/01-start/06-troubleshoot.html.md

 It turns out that Windows will prefer to treat the local `docpad.js` file as the executable versus the global `docpad.cmd` file.
 To get around this, type `docpad.cmd run` instead in projects that have a `docpad.js` file.
 [More information here.](https://github.com/bevry/docpad/issues/561#issuecomment-21494426)

-### Watching doesn't work; works only some of the time; I get `EISDIR` errors
+### Watching doesn’t work; works only some of the time; I get `EISDIR` errors
 File watching is a pretty timid thing.
-We're currently working on making it better.
+We’re currently working on making it better.
 There are currently two methods for watching files: `watch` and `watchFile`.
-The default is `watch`, and it uses the operating system's watching mechanisms.
-However, sometimes those mechanisms aren't the best.
-If that's the case, we'd like to switch our watching method to `watchFile`.
-It's slower, but it works when `watch` doesn't.
+The default is `watch`, and it uses the operating system’s watching mechanisms.
+However, sometimes those mechanisms aren’t the best.
+If that’s the case, we’d like to switch our watching method to `watchFile`.
+It’s slower, but it works when `watch` doesn’t.

 To do this, add the following to your [DocPad configuration file](/docpad/config):